Updated

 Yes.
 Anytime your body rejects a foreign object like a medical implant, it needs to be removed.
 That is the same with hernia mesh rejection.
 The longer the device remains inside the body, the more serious complications will become.

-Sometimes it may be hard to distinguish between when the inflammation and pain is a natural response or side effect of the implant or when it is one that is rejection-related and can lead to more severe complications.
+Sometimes it may be hard to distinguish whether the pain and inflammation is a natural side effect of the implant or is a sign of rejection.
 Whenever you question your health, contact your doctor to discuss it.

 Yes.
-There are some products that are more likely to be the subject of rejection than other implants, especially if they are:
+There are some hernia mesh products that are more likely to be the subject of rejection than other implants, especially if they are:

 - made of Polypropylene; or